|Property & Evidence|

 The Property and Evidence Division's primary function is to retain evidence for the prosecution of criminal court cases.
 The unit is also responsible for the proper intake, control, storage, release and/or disposal of all property confiscated, appropriated, seized or otherwise taken into custody by the Newport Police Department.
 This property may include recovered stolen, abandoned, and found property, as well as property received for safekeeping.

 Newport Police Department is only responsible for property/evidence collected by our Department.
-If your property was collected or seized by another law enforcement agency within Lincoln County (such as: Lincoln County Sheriff's Office, Oregon State Police, Lincoln City Police Department, Toledo Police Department, LINT), you will need to contact that agency directly for the disposition of your property.
+If your property was collected or seized by another law enforcement agency within Lincoln County (such as Lincoln County Sheriff's Office, Oregon State Police, Lincoln City Police Department, or Toledo Police Department), you will need to contact that agency directly for the disposition of your property.

 The Evidence Custodian does not have the authority to release property taken as evidence without prior authorization from the Lincoln County District Attorney's Office.
 The Evidence Custodian can facilitate the process for release of property, but does not have the authority to determine what property can be released or when it can be released.

 Evidence and property that is no longer needed for court proceedings and the owner is known, will be released.
 The Evidence Custodian will send a letter stating the property can be picked up to the owner's last known address on file in our office, or if not current, to the last known address on file with the Oregon Department of Motor Vehicles.
 Evidence and property used in the commission of a crime, such as controlled substances or related instruments and/or contraband, which are unlawfully used or possessed, will be destroyed.